jxnblk/blog/src/pages/interoperability.md

 ---

-[^1]: Tokens are a fantastic abstraction.
-They try to solve the problem of sharing these values cross-platform, whereas this specification is (initially) only focused on CSS/JS development.
+[^1]: Design system tokens are a fantastic abstraction.
+They try to solve the problem of sharing a brand's core style values cross-platform, whereas this specification is (initially) primarily focused on CSS/JS development – i.e. a potential *output* from design tokens.
-Tokens and this theme specification should be completely compatible with each other and decoupled from one another.
+Design system tokens and this theme specification should be completely compatible with each other and decoupled from one another.

 [basscss]: https://github.com/basscss/basscss
 [tachyons]: https://tachyons.io/